slatedocs/slate/source/includes/register_patient/_register_patient.md

  |birthdate | true     | The patient's date of birth, must be in '%m/%d/%Y" format
  |phone     | true     | The phone the patient will use to sign in to MDLIVE

 <aside id="password-restrictions" class="warning">
   TODO: Explain the password restrictions MDLIVE has in place.
 </aside>

 <aside id="patient-username-validation" class="warning">
-  Before attempting to create the patient,
-  The patient's username needs to be validated usin
+  Before attempting to create the patient, The patient's username needs to be validated using the username [validation endpoint](#).
-  To obtain an API JWT Token
 </aside>

+A successful response will include the JWT token for the patient, this JWT token is required for all future requests made on behalf of the patient.